FAQs for Entrance to the MBA Program

 Answer: “Full” admission requires the completion of all entrance requirements.

 At a minimum, the application/fee and transcripts can be submitted.
 (Transcripts are required from every school attended.)
-This will result in “conditional” acceptance.
+This will result in “conditional” admission.
 Prerequisite courses may be taken as a conditional MBA student but no MBA coursework is allowed until all entrance requirements are completed.

 Answer: The prerequisites represent an introductory body of knowledge that is required, prior to enrolling in MBA core courses.
+Prerequisites help students succeed.

 Answer: See a complete list of prerequisites.

 Answer: When the MBA faculty review your application portfolio (including your undergraduate transcripts) your prerequisite deficiencies, if any, will be identified.
-The more complete your application portfolio is, the more complete the evaluation will be.

 Answer: As a rule, prerequisite requirements need to be completed within the past 5 years.
 From time to time exceptions are made based on the total content of the application portfolio.